rDr4g0n/yamr-mcfly/README.md

   - revised fields in timeline *
 - comparison diff is reversed :(
 - nicely diff array values *

-- wire to actual service
+- speedometer or flux capacitor
 - special fields callout (neighbors, events, metrics)
 - store/load selected snapshot state in URL *
 - bugs
   - if a field is present but has no value the label is rendered, but no value